dato6091/Marketing_customer_segmentation_analysis/README.md

 The repository is organized into modular components that guide you from exploration to modeling:

-1_EDA.ipynb — Performs initial exploration, descriptive analysis, and visualization to uncover relationships between variables.
+- 1_EDA.ipynb — Performs initial exploration, descriptive analysis, and visualization to uncover relationships between variables.

-2_Model_Implementation_and_Interpretation.ipynb — Implements and interprets clustering models (Hierarchical & K-Means) to identify meaningful customer segments.
+- 2_Model_Implementation_and_Interpretation.ipynb — Implements and interprets clustering models (Hierarchical & K-Means) to identify meaningful customer segments.
+- customer_segmentation_data.csv - Raw input file.
+- customer_segmentation_data_clean.csv - Input file after some preprocessing.

-Segmentation data legend.xlsx — Provides feature definitions, measurement units, and metadata.
+- Segmentation data legend.xlsx — Provides feature definitions, measurement units, and metadata.

-requirements.txt — Lists all dependencies exported from Poetry for reproducible environments.
+- requirements.txt — Lists all dependencies exported from Poetry for reproducible environments.

-README.md — Documentation describing the project’s purpose, methodology, and results.
+- README.md — Documentation describing the project’s purpose, methodology, and results.

 ---